We’re forty thousand feet up making a brisk seven hundred. We’ll be in London around four.

 We have almost no luggage, just enough not to arose the Customs people, small roller thingy each.
 Sarah’s laser gun is made of a composite and isn’t shaped like a gun, it’s a cylinder, a small flashlight.
 Private passengers generally breeze though, and so it is with us.

 We don’t hire a car, want to be as anonymous as possible, the hotel is minutes away on the tube, as they say here.
 The subway sells metro cards like New York, we don’t need to change money.
 Our card, like our reservation is in a shell corp name, we’re traveling under fake passports created by the bots different ones than we used in St. Martin’s.
 Some days, I have to check my docs to remember who I am.

 “Let’s drop the stuff and get this done.”

-I call a car service, Uber is still big here, good as any.
-A twenty something minute ride to Weybridge.
-Naturally we don’t have the car, it’s driverless, drop us in front of Stocker’s place.
+I call a car service, we don’t have the car drop us in front of Stocker’s place, even though it’s driverless, the car tracks where it went.
 Instead we exit at The Queens Head restaurant, about a mile from the apartment we’re going to burgle.
 We’re head covered and sunglassed, Britain is smothered in CCTV.
 We walk a half mile to Stocker’s.
 He’s in a fifth floor apartment, flat in Brit-speak.
 The entrance calls for a pass code, we dawdle across the street pretending to take photos until an elderly lady with a rolling shopping cart comes along and punches in the code.
 Now I have the four digits that will gain us entry.

 Cross the street, slip on latex gloves, punch in the code, click, we’re in.
 Up the elevator, the hallway is deserted.
 The building houses two apartments per floor.
 I creep up to the one we don’t want, put my ear to the door.
 Owl ears detect no movement, no TV, no music, no nothing.